Supreme Court Nominee POEM: Ostensible Merit, Garland

 Garland

-For the record, I took poetic license with the slant and pun of Merrick/merit.
-Also, I will from now on refer to Brett Kavanaugh as Bart O'Kavanaugh, the character that portrayed him in his character witness' memoir: Wasted: Tales of a Gen X Drunk, by Mark Judge.
-Judge Kavanaugh's profoundly judgment of his fellow Judge and alleged fellow sexual assaulter as a witness may very well be disqualifying in itself.
-Brett's prep school buddy unabashedly portrayed his view of by this quote on his high school yearbook page: “Certain women should be struck regularly, like gongs.”
+For the record, I took poetic license with the slant rhyme and pun of Merrick/merit.
+Also, I will from now on refer to Brett Kavanaugh as Bart O’Kavanaugh, the character that portrayed him in his character witness’ memoir: Wasted: Tales of a Gen X Drunk, by Mark Judge.
+Judge Kavanaugh’s profoundly poor judgment of his fellow Judge and alleged fellow sexual assaulter as a character witness may very well be disqualifying in itself.
+Brett’s prep school buddy unabashedly portrayed his view of women by this quote on his high school yearbook page: “Certain women should be struck regularly, like gongs.”
 The past matters.
-The madders too.
+The present madders too.

 This entry was posted in News, Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , .
 Bookmark the permalink.